liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  Anyone concerned with the frontend should read the parts about goals and the common language.
 -  Graphic designers should also read Section 'CSS and Graphic Design'.
--  JavaScript programmers should also read Section 'CSS, HTML and JavaScript'.
+-  JavaScript programmers should also read Section 'CSS, HTML, and JavaScript'.

 Goals